dpfaffenbauer/ProcessManager/README.md

 [![Software License](https://img.shields.io/badge/license-GPLv3-brightgreen.svg?style=flat)](LICENSE.md)

 Process Manager Plugin keeps track of all your "long running jobs".
 It adds a nive GUI and a new portlet for your Dashboard.
+You can also create Executables and run them with one click.
+(It's planned to integrate a CRON like Syntax for recurring tasks)

 ## Plugins using Process Manager